Our Mission: TO PUT THE RIGHT PUP IN THE RIGHT ARMS.

 Breeding: Depending on their cycles, our females’ first breeding usually takes place between 20 – 26 months, after they have had satisfactory hip/elbow x-rays and eye certifications.
 Our policy is to have approximately one litter per year.

 Dog food: With medium to large size dogs, like Goldens, it is imperative to feed a diet high in meat protein.
 TLC includes multiple meats to ensure that your pets are receiving multiple amino acids to support adequate muscle growth; as well they tend to not get food allergies as readily if there are multiple meat proteins.
 We feel that it’s the best of the kibbles available.
-In fact we are willing to extend the health guarantee to 3 years if the new puppy owners continue to feed TLC after leaving here.
 Another excellent perk is that they drop it right off at your door.
 Check them out at www.tlcpetfood.com